Menu

 Exercise 3: Add a Fact-Checker Agent

-Build a fact-checker agent that sits between the researcher and writer.
-It should verify each finding by running an independent search.
+Build a fact-checker that sits between the researcher and writer.
+It should run its own search to confirm each finding before passing it along.

 type: 'exercise'